BC-SECURITY/Taming-Offensive-IronPython/Exercise 5 - IronPython and PowerShell/Exercise 5.md

 ps.AddScript("Get-Process")
 ```

 4. After adding the command, you can now invoke it and get the output.
-The results will be printed to the console.
+The results will be printed on the console.

 ```python
 output = ps.Invoke()